hdelva/fosite/thesis/report.md

 # Fosite

-A play on words based on foresight and the Frisian god Foseti, Fosite is the name of the abstract interpreter developed for this dissertation.
-A relatively unknown god, Fosite is the god of reconciliation, justice, and mediation.
-These are precisely the qualities that a static analyser should have to gain a user's trust @coverity.
+There's a relatively unknown Frisian god of reconciliation, justice, and mediation called Foseti.
+These are also some qualities that a good static alayzer should aim to have as well to gain a user's trust @coverity.
+The analyzer developed as part of this thesis is called Fosite, as foresight would be another good quality.

-## Area of Application
+## Goals

-Unlike most existing tools, Fosite's focus is analysing small student submissions.
-This comes with both advantages and disadvantages.
-The biggest advantage is that we're free to explore precise but inefficient methods.
-Not entirely free however, feedback should still be fast.
+Unlike most existing tools, Fosite's focus is analysing small pieces of code submitted by students, and this comes with both advantages and disadvantages.
+The biggest advantage is that we're free to explore slow but accurate  methods.
+Not entirely free however as feedback should still be fast.
 Imagine being a stressed out student, working on your final exam and every submission takes a minute to run because submissions come in faster than they get processed.

 The most important requirement of all is that all warnings have to be as helpful as possible.
 Providing the right details should make the errors more convincing and will be met with less resistance from the user @coverity.
-This is important when dealing with new programmers; simply pointing out bad style is not enough if the user does not know how to fix it.
+This is doubly important for new programmers; simply pointing out bad style is not enough if the user does not know how to fix it.
 Fosite uses a data-flow analysis to pinpoint the source of problems and uses that information to inform the user.

+\begin{code}
+  \begin{tcblisting}{listing only,
+  arc=0pt,
+  outer arc=0pt,
+  boxrule=0.2pt,
+  minted language=python,
+  minted style=autumn,
+  minted options={xleftmargin=-6pt, linenos},
+  colback=bg }
+if x < y:
+  z = x
+else:
+  z = y
+\end{tcblisting}
+\caption{Inefficient Implementations} \label{smp:shit}
+\end{code}

-The analysis should work as close as possible to the submitted code and at the very least maintain a one-to-one relationship to it.
+We'd like to be able to recognize suboptimal patterns as well, such as in code sample \ref{smp:shit}.
+Replacing all occurrences of this pattern with a call to `min` not only makes the code easier to read, it's also significantly more performant in interpreted languages such as Python.
+To be able to recommend sound code transformations, we'll rely on the research done in the area of compiler technology.
+The analysis should also work as close as possible to the submitted code though, and at the very least maintain a one-to-one relationship to it.
 This is important because the end goal is automated refactoring, which becomes hard when the input becomes mangled beyond recognition.

 ## Approach

-The initial goal was developing a tool that recognizes error prone patterns in a more thorough way than linters, based on techniques used in compilers.
-The SSA form is a good starting point for many optimizations, and should also be useful for automated refactoring as well.
-The PyPy interpreter for Python constructs this form using an abstract interpreter @pypy, although their solution is intraprocedural.
-Others have successfully used abstract interpreters to perform a may-alias analysis on Python with the goal of optimization @interpret.
-Fosite is based on their conclusions and results but is ultimately made for a different cause, i.e. detailed static analysis and automated refactoring.
+As pointed out on sections \ref{popular-languages} and \ref{compilers}, analysis of dynamic languages is often done using abstract interpreters, and many modern compilers use an SSA form to perform sound optimizations.
+The PyPy interpreter for Python constructs this form using an abstract interpreter as well @pypy, although their solution is intraprocedural, and others have successfully used abstract interpreters to perform a may-alias analysis on Python with the goal of optimization @interpret.
+Fosite is based on their conclusions and results but it ultimately has a different focus, i.e. detailed static analysis and automated refactoring.

-The result isn't exactly an SSA form.
+The result of our analysis isn't exactly an SSA form for a few reasons.
 The Memory SSA approach by the GCC and LLVM is a bad fit since it relies on a low-level representation, which is a luxury we don't have as we need to stay close to the original source code.
-Regular SSA is of course an option since PyPy does it @pypy, but is less precise than we'd like.
+Regular SSA is of course an option since PyPy does it @pypy, but can't handle collections @memoryssa.

 Fosite emits more general _use-def_ information instead.
 A _use_ refers to any data dependency, such as resolving a variable name or retrieving an element from a collection.